- Submission: June 30, 2016.

 The papers to the MACOM 2016 workshop can be submitted here

-The proceedings will be published (under approval) by Springer in the Lecture Notes in Computer Science series.
+The proceedings will be published (APPROVED) by Springer in the Lecture Notes in Computer Science series.

 The Multiple Access Communications blog offers additional information about past and future MACOM events.